heinten/Introduction-into-CFD/2-elbow/README.md

 cd ~/Downloads/openfoam-introduction-main/2-elbow/elbow
 ```

-Once ready, you can scroll to the top of the page and click on the documentation for the first part called [*1-pre-processing.md*](./1-pre-processing.sh).
+Once ready, you can scroll to the top of the page and click on the documentation for the first part called [*1-pre-processing.md*](./1-pre-processing.md).

 ## Additional tasks

-Once you have successfully finished the second tutoral, you can solve the following tasks:
+Once you have successfully finished the second tutoral, you can solve the following, additional tasks:

- 1. Repeat the simulations, but increase the inlet velocities by a factor of 3 and plot the residuals.
+ 1. Copy the `elbow` folder and repeat the simulations, but this time increase the inlet velocities by a factor of 3.
+Plot the residuals.
 How do they compare to the residuals of the original case?
  2. Repeat the simulations once more, but this time increase the inlet velocities by a factor of 4 compared to the original case.
 What is the result of this and how do the residuals look like now?
-How can you improve the stability of the simulation and gain fully converged results?
+How can you improve the stability of the simulation and gain a fully converged solution?
+ 3. Plot the velocity profile at the outlet with ParaView.
+For this, use the **Plot over Line** filter and specifiy the starting and end points of the corresponding line as follows: Starting point at `(48 64 0)` and end point at `(64 64 0)`.
+ 4. How does the velocity profile at the outlet change, when using a first order upwind discretization scheme for the convective term?
+For this, replace the entry `bounded Gauss linearUpwindV cellLimited 1;` for `div(phi,U)` with `bounded Gauss upwind` in the file `fvSchemes`.
+ 5. How does the simulation results change, if you set set the uniform pressure at the outlet to $10\\,\times\\,\text{m}^2\text{s}^2$?